top of page

 Short answer: 'You can, but do you want to get the best results straight out of camera?'

 I've used these images to showcase the difference it makes by using only Sony's Picture Profiles with AWB, compared to using Picture Profiles in combination with the dedicated Temperature & color filter settings.
+It's clear to the eye the huge role the Temperature and Color filter play in sifting the colors.

 If you only use the Picture Profiles, without the in-camera color adjustments, your color differences will come close to this: